Skip to main content

 The School offers a core with two tracks: the Bachelor of Arts in Studio Art and Design and tracks in studio art and graphic design.

-Undergraduate students from throughout the university may also consider complementing their major with one of the minors administered by the school: Studio Art, Graphic Design, or Digital Film and Media.
+Undergraduate students from throughout the university may also consider complementing their major with one of the minors administered by the school: Photography, Studio Art, Graphic Design, or Digital Film and Media.

 The BA in Studio Art and Design is a flexible program that allows students to study art within the framework of a liberal arts education.
 Degree requirements provide a firm foundation in art practice while leaving room for students to consider expanding their academic experience with minors or double majors.
 Other students may choose the BA in Studio Art because it provides prerequisite coursework for careers or academic work outside the art discipline.